zendesk/maxwell/docs/docs/producers.md

 ***

 ## AWS Credentials
-You will need to obtain an IAM user that has the permission to access the SQS service.
-The SQS producer also uses [DefaultAWSCredentialsProviderChain](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html) to get AWS credentials.
+You will need to obtain an IAM user that has the permission to access the SNS topic.
+The SNS producer also uses [DefaultAWSCredentialsProviderChain](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html) to get AWS credentials.

 See the [AWS docs](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) on how to setup the IAM user with the Default Credential Provider Chain.